Central Africa

 Corruption is part of the system that has causes a lot of harm to local residents and deprives them of hard-earned income.

-It is often the responsible for the inadequate use of natural resources and the unfair allocation of wealth, favoring the elite over the impoverished population.
-For a backpacker, who is often perceived as a sack of dollars, constant demands for bribes and extra money can be tiring.
+For a backpacker like me, being treated like a sack of dollars and always asked for bribes was exhausting.
 I tried to get as much information as possible beforehand, being ready for encounters with corrupted authorities and always made it clear that I would rather distribute money among poor people.

 From stone age to a modern globalized era